 3:50 p.m. on Saturday, April 23, 2016: Apple informed International Business Times India that it has not made any change to the prices of select iPhone models in India, as reported by the Economic Times earlier in the day.
-Some retailers might offer discounts on iPhones, but the MRP of the devices remain unchanged unless shown in Apple's official online store, the company said.
+The company spokesperson also said that some retailers might offer discounts on iPhones, but the MRP of the devices remain unchanged unless shown in Apple's official online store.

 Smartphone companies are often adjusting their prices to attract consumers with compelling discounts and offers, but Apple isn't one of them.
 After receiving critical remarks for its iPhone SE being too overpriced, the Cupertino-based tech giant decided to hike the prices of its other iPhones by up to 29 percent in India.